ontola/dexpod/README.md

   - The hostname is up to you, eg `dexes.localdev`
   - `OIDC_SUBJECT_SALT` should be random (eg. `bundle exec rake secret`)
   - `OIDC_KEY` is a private key on a single line, so convert newlines to literal `\\n`.
 The key can be generated with `ssh-keygen -t rsa -b 4096 -m pem` ensure its type is `RSA PRIVATE KEY`.
 (Eg. `-----BEGIN RSA PRIVATE KEY-----\n[...]\n-----END RSA PRIVATE KEY-----\n`)
+  - Create OAuth2 app credentials for your client by setting `LIBRO_CLIENT_ID` and `LIBRO_CLIENT_SECRET` which are created on database initialization.
+  - The first bearer token with administrative privileges can be set in the same way via `RAILS_OAUTH_TOKEN`.
 - Devproxy users: Add the chosen hostname and a wildcard variant (Eg `*.dexes.localdev`) to `nginx.template.conf` as the `server_name`.
 The devproxy will regenerate the nginx.config from the template on restarting the devproxy.
 - Set the hostnames to resolve locally, either
   - Add the chosen hostnames to `/etc/hosts`.
 Add them on a [single line in OSX](https://stackoverflow.com/questions/10064581/how-can-i-eliminate-slow-resolving-loading-of-localhost-virtualhost-a-2-3-secon).
 Don't forget all domains for tests and demo, since /etc/hosts doesn't accept wildcardds (Eg. `my.dexes.localdev`, `test.dexes.localdev`).